-Escherichia coli, or E. coli refer to a diverse group of of bacteria commonly found in the lower intestine of warm blooded animals.
+Escherichia coli, or E. coli, refer to a diverse group of bacteria commonly found in the lower intestine of warm-blooded animals.
 While E. coli garner a lot of public attention when it comes to foodborne illnesses, it is important to understand that E coli are not all the same.
 Some are pathogenic, but most are benign or commensal.

 Commensal E. coli are a part of healthy gut microbiota and help with satiety, iron absorption, and immunity.
 After eating a nutritious meal, gut E. coli proliferate and release proteins that send “full” signals to the brain.
 Another protein secreted by gut E. coli picks up free iron and escorts it to the host’s mitochondria for use.
 Commensal E. coli can also protect humans from pathogenic bacteria.
 Diverse, established populations of beneficial E. coli use up available nutrients in the gut and prevent pathogenic E.coli strains from colonizing the region.
 Unfortunately, pathogenic E. coli can still infect the most vulnerable among us.

 The E. coli responsible for the latest outbreak of foodborne illness belongs to a small group of E. coli known as Shiga toxin-producing E. coli or STEC.
 Its name comes from the similarity of the shiga toxins to those of Shigella dysenteriae, another bacteria that infects the digestive tract.
 STEC are transmitted primarily through consumption of contaminated foods, such as raw or undercooked ground meat products, raw milk, and contaminated raw vegetables and sprouts.